- 800 metres return

 A short walk along a gum-lined creek leads to the site where ancient Aboriginal rock engravings are found in smooth sandstone walls.
 Wander through the gorge to view the images representing animal tracks, people and waterholes, have been pecked into the sheer rock faces with stone tools.
 Some images are very weathered and are best seen in the soft light of morning or afternoon.

-You can scramble up the waterfall near the end of the gorge to see some more engravings.
+Above the waterfall near the end of the gorge are some more engravings.

 Keep a watch out for echidnas foraging in the creek bed at the other end of the gorge.